What is Diabetes?

 Type 1 Diabetes

-Type 1 diabetes, formerly called juvenile diabetes or insulin-dependent diabetes, is usually first diagnosed in children, teenagers, or young adults.
-With this form of diabetes, the beta cells of the pancreas no longer make insulin because the body's immune system has attacked and destroyed them.
+Type 1 diabetes, which used to be called called juvenile diabetes or insulin-dependent diabetes, develops most often in young people.
+However, type 1 diabetes can also develop in adults.
+With this form of diabetes, your body no longer makes insulin or doesn’t make enough insulin because your immune system has attacked and destroyed the insulin-producing cells.
 About 5 to 10 percent of people with diabetes have type 1 diabetes.

 Type 2 Diabetes

-Pre-diabetes means your blood glucose levels are higher than normal but not high enough for a diagnosis of diabetes.
-People with pre-diabetes are at an increased risk for developing type 2 diabetes and for heart disease and stroke.
-The good news is that if you have pre-diabetes, you can reduce your risk of getting type 2 diabetes.
+Prediabetes means your blood glucose levels are higher than normal but not high enough for a diagnosis of diabetes.
+People with prediabetes are at an increased risk for developing type 2 diabetes and for heart disease and stroke.
+The good news is that if you have prediabetes, you can reduce your risk of getting type 2 diabetes.
 With modest weight loss and moderate physical activity, you can delay or prevent type 2 diabetes.
+Learn more about prediabetes here.

 Signs of Diabetes